vuefront/wordpress/readme.txt

 3. VueFront works off-line with service workers
 4. VueFront supports WooCommerce
 5. VueFront is built on JAMstak, VueJS, Nuxt, GraphQL
-6. VueFront is super fast, off-line ready, seo ready
+6. VueFront is super fast, off-line ready, SEO ready
 7. VueFront is the #1 PWA solution for WordPress and WooCommerce